Best Budget Stunt Scooters

 Spend a little bit more money for the 3 Style stunt scooter and get some really excellent features for the price.

-- Wheels - 110mm 5-spoke CNC alloy core wheels (alloy core wheels are much more durable and able to withstand tricksthan plastic wheels) .
-They also feature hi-rebound printed tyres (88a - the higher the number the more harder, durable and resistant the wheel)
+- Wheels - 110mm 5-spoke CNC alloy core wheels (alloy core wheels are much more durable and able to withstand tricks than plastic wheels) .
+They also feature hi-rebound printed tyres (88a - the higher the number the more harder, durable and resistant the wheel).
+110mm wheels are generally prefered by stunt scooter riders because they are faster and last longer.

-- Overall weight is 3.4kg which is quite lightweight for a stunt scooter.
+- Weight - 3.4kg which is quite lightweight for a stunt scooter.

 Another option of a first budget stunt scooter for a kid starting to try out tricks is the Albott stunt scooter.
 Again, it's plastic core wheels mean it isn't the best choice for a kid who's going to be using at the skate park a lot.
 But for a younger child who just wants to have a go, it could be a good choice.